michellenpm3108/Loops-Board/README.md

 Invoque: invoque a function |
 Loop: loop over an array |
 Call: use () to call the method toLowerCase |
+Method: use the method array.from() to make an array from all the divs selected |